 As mentioned in our Marketing Mix section, pricing is always difficult to do and must take into account many considerations.
 Traditionally pricing was about finding about your costs, discovering how much consumers are willing to pay, taking account competition pricing then setting your price.
 The internet has made pricing very competitive.
 Many costs i.e. store costs, staff cost have disappeared for complete online stores, placing price pressures on traditional retailers.

+The internet gives consumers the power to shop around for the best deal at a click of a button.
+Website such www.kelkoo.com compare products from different websites informing consumers of where the best deal is.
+Such easy access to information helps to maintain prices within the online world.
+The growth of online auctions also helps consumers to dictate price.
+The online auction company www.ebay.com has grown in popularity with thousands of buyers and seller bidding daily.
 E-pricing can also easily reward loyal customers.
 Technology allows repeat visitors to be tracked, easily allowing loyalty incentives to be targeted towards them.
 Payment is also easy, Paypal, or online credit cards use allows for easy payments.
 However the downside to this is internet fraud, which is growing rapidly around the world.

 Promoting products and service online is concerned with a number of issues.
 Having a recognisable domain name is first stage towards e-promotion.
-Organisation such as egg.com have successfully positioned the brand on the online world as an online bank.
+Organisations such as egg.com have successfully positioned the brand on the online world as an online bank.

 Most organisations today have some form of web page used in most if not all advertisements.
 Placing banner advertisements on other web pages is a common form of e-promotion.
 Banner ads must be placed where potential customers browse.
 Web public relations (WPR) is another approach to promoting online.
 News worthy stories based on product or service launches can be placed on the companies web page, or WPR articles sent to review sites for consumers to read.
 Hopefully this form of online promotion will pull the consumer in.
-Direct email is a popular and common form of e-promotions, although slowly becoming the most hated my many consumers.
+Direct e-mail is a popular and common form of e-promotions, although slowly becoming the most hated my many consumers.
 Organisations can send e-leaflets to hundreds and thousands of respondents, hoping a small percentage will reply.
-The problem is that for every 100 emails sent the response rate will be 1-2!
-Direct emailing is also known as SPAM which stands for Sending Persistent Annoying eMail.
-(SPAM).
-To summaries e-promotion includes:
+The problem is that for every 100 e-mails sent the response rate will be 1-2!
+Direct e-mailing is also known as SPAM which stands for Sending Persistent Annoying e-mail(SPAM).